santosh-gh/k8s-03/README.md

 # Deploy all the services using manifest files
     k apply -f ./manifests

+# Delete all the services using manifest files
+    k delete -f ./manifests

+# Deploy all the services using helm chart
+    helm install storeapp ./helmchart
+# Upgrade using helm chart
+    helm upgrade storeapp ./helmchart
+# Delete Services using helm
+    helm uninstall storeapp

 # Clean the Azure resources
     az group delete --name rg-onlinestore-dev-uksouth-001 --yes --no-wait